clux/facemaulers/east/irithyll-oubliette.md

 - "yes, but wanted to extract an undying soul from here first to speed up the summoning"
 - "that's not necessary anymore, didn't you hear? they got an old one in shar."
 - "yes, one of the helix."

+### 18. Main Entrance
+Communication mirrors.
+Heavily sealed door.
+Truesight mirrors.
+Arklem will answer if they use it.
+Actual doorbell button next to the mirrors.

 ### 27-34 Rooms
 Resting places / Studies for creatures.